-The Mandrillus Project was born in 2012 to study the unique habituated population of wild mandrills
+The Mandrillus Project was born in 2012 to study a unique habituated population of wild mandrills

 The project studies the socioecology of the only habituated group of wild mandrills (Mandrillus sphinx) worldwide.
-The study population is currently composed of ca. 150 individuals that roam in a mosaic of savannas and equatorial rain forests located in the vicinity of the village of Bakoumba in southern Gabon (Lékédi Park).
+The study population is currently (in early 2019) composed of ca. 220 individuals that roam in a mosaic of savannas and equatorial rain forests located in the vicinity of the village of Bakoumba in southern Gabon (Lékédi Park).

 A three-fold perspective